Wedge - AI Receipt Divider

 PROBLEM STATEMENT

-Individuals who make purchases for others need a tool to track their spending.
+Individuals who make purchases for others need a tool to track spending.

 SOLUTION